Holding responsible without ultimate responsibility: Towards a communitarian defense of compatibilism

 Surface provides description only.
 Full text is available to ProQuest subscribers.
 Ask your Librarian for assistance.

 Shabo, Seth, "Holding responsible without ultimate responsibility: Towards a communitarian defense of compatibilism" (2004).
 Philosophy - Dissertations.
-Paper 13.
+13.